Written by Oliver Leach

 I grew quite close to some of the PV guys, getting to know them, cracking jokes and having dances to old Aussie classics with them.
 Management welcomed us with open hearts and arms and even took on a fatherly role most of the time.

 I remember one day when we went down to the Western Treatment Plant to our small sectioned-off site.
-It was here that my Supervisor started to teach me about the Orange Bellied Parrot, how critically endangered it was, the EVC that surrounded the site and that we had an opportunity to manage one of their nesting sites!
+It was here that my supervisor started to teach me about the orange bellied parrot, how critically endangered it was, the EVC (ecological vegetation class) that surrounded the site and that we had an opportunity to manage one of their nesting sites!
 I was over the moon.

 This was a pivotal moment for me.
-Everyday I woke up excited; what other cool stuff was I going to learn, see or do??
-I could finally see a light at the end of the end of my tunnel now and I was less and less anxious as days went on.
+Every day I woke up excited; what other cool stuff was I going to learn, see or do??
+I could finally see a light at the end of my tunnel now and I was less and less anxious as the days went on.
 I grew more confident and was jamming my brain full of any and all new information thrown my way.

 I could only bug my poor team leader with so many questions per day (the poor guy was more than happy to answer them all).
 So I decided to start looking at study.
 This is probably the first time I struggled in the industry.
-Understandably, most TAFE’s and Universities offered Full-time study (40hrs per week, 5 days per weeks) and Part-time study (20hrs per weeks, 3 days per week), I called around everywhere to see if I could study online, attend night classes or even on weekends.
+Understandably, most TAFE’s and universities offered full-time study (40hrs per week, 5 days per week) and part-time study (20hrs per weeks, 3 days per week), I called around everywhere to see if I could study online, attend night classes or even on weekends.
 No luck.
-I couldn’t afford to take 3 day off each week or afford the $15,000 some places where asking to study with them, it just wasn’t viable.
+I couldn’t afford to take 3 day off each week or afford the $15,000 that some places were asking for to study with them, it just wasn’t viable.

 Today, I’m still working at the same company and I’ve almost finished my certificate.
 Without these things I honestly don’t think I would be here today.
-Its safe to safe conservation saved my life.
+It’s safe to say that conservation saved my life.

 For more from Oliver, follow @de_leache on Instagram